Inniskillin Sparkling Vidal Icewine

 Though Icewine's roots can be traced to centuries-old German winemakers, there is nothing more quintessentially Canadian than this luscious luxury borne of patience and subzero bravura.
 Grapes are left on the vine well into the winter months to concentrate and intensify the flavors, as water content freezes, thaws and dehydrates in each precious Icewine grape.
 Located in Niagara-on-the-Lake at the historic Brae Burn Estate, Inniskillin has been producing world-renowned Icewines from grapes grown in the Niagara Peninsula since 1984.

 Vidal is a hybrid (Ugni Blanc and Seibel) that has a thick skin suitable for harvesting late in the season.
 It is the grape grown most for Icewine in Ontario.
 Its natural acidity gives great structure to the lusciousness of its tropical aromas and flavors of mango and lychee.
 Inniskillin Vidal Icewine is made in two distinct styles.

-The grapes for this Icewine were harvested at an average temperature of 14°F. Pressed immediately upon their arrival at the winery, the resulting juice was an ideal 37.7 brix.
-Inoculated with a specific strain of yeast, the juice was allowed to ferment under pressure in a charmat tank at an average temperature of 63°F until it reached an alcohol of 9.5%.
+The grapes for this Icewine were harvested at an average temperature of -10°C. Pressed immediately the resulting juice was an ideal 37.7 brix for a sparkling Icewine.
+Inoculated with a very specific strain of yeast the juice was allowed to ferment under pressure in a charmat tank at an average temperature of 17°C until it reached an alcohol of 9.5%.

 Varietals: 100% Vidal Blanc